-- i.
-Home must have been owner-occupied at the time of the storm and still owned by the owner at the time of the disaster; - ii.
-Home must have served as primary residence; - iii.
-Home must be located in a CDBG-MIT eligible county; - iv.
-Home must have sustained damage from Hurricane Harvey, 2018 South Texas Floods, or 2019 Disasters; - v.
-Duplication of benefits review; - vi.
+- vi.
 Construction costs must be reasonable and consistent with market costs at the time and place of construction; - vii.
 All household members over the age of 18 must be current on payments for child support; - viii.
 Applicant must furnish evidence that property taxes are current, have an approved payment plan, or qualify for an exemption under current laws; - ix.
 Home must be environmentally cleared; - x.
 Property owners receiving disaster assistance that triggers the flood insurance purchase requirement have a statutory responsibility to notify any transferee of the requirement to obtain and maintain flood insurance in writing and to maintain such written notification in the documents evidencing the transfer of the property, and the transferring owner may be liable if he or she fails to do so; - xi.
-Subrogation Agreement: Assisted homeowners must agree to a limited subrogation of any future awards related to Hurricane Harvey, 2018 South Texas Floods, or 2019 Disasters to ensure duplication of benefits compliance.
+Subrogation Agreement: Assisted homeowners must agree to a limited subrogation of any future awards related to Hurricane Harvey to ensure duplication of benefits compliance.
 This is an agreement to repay any duplicative assistance if other disaster assistance for the same purpose later is received; - xii.
 Unsecured Forgivable Promissory Note; - xiii.
 Assisted homeowners are required to maintain principal residency in the assisted property for 3 years.
 Cash-out refinancing, home equity loans or any loans utilizing the assisted residence as collateral are not allowed for 3 years.
-A violation of this policy will activate the repayment terms of the Note;
+A violation of this policy will activate the repayment terms of the Note; - xiv.

-- xiv.
 Taxes are to be paid and in good standing for the properties assisted.
 Homeowners may be on a payment plan, but it needs to be submitted to the subrecipient or state as applicable; and - xv.
 Insurance must be maintained at the assisted property.
-Hazard, flood (if applicable), and windstorm (if applicable) will be monitored for the 3-year note period.

-LMI and urgent need.
-At least seventy (70) percent of these Resilient Home Program funds must be spent on LMI-eligible projects.
+Hazard, flood (if applicable), and windstorm (if applicable) will be monitored for the 3-year note period. - 4.4.8.8 National Objectives: LMI and urgent need.
+At least 70 percent of these Resilient Home Program funds must be spent on LMI-eligible projects.

-5.4.10.9 Housing Guidelines:
+4.4.8.9 Housing Guidelines: